 There is a large number of possible output files that are saved in the expert/directory under the specified output directory.
-These are only written if <writtenless is set to yes.
+These are only written if <write-expert-files> is set to yes.
 The default is no. These files are not necessary for normal QC and is mainly intended for special situations such as debugging by developers.

-The expert/ directory contains the subdirectories branching-points/, clusters/, help-points/, target-points/, trend-coefficients/, well-points/, and zonation-points/.
+The expert/ directory contains the sub-directories branching-points/, clusters/, expert-log-files/, extrapolation/, help-points/, target-points/, well-points/, and zonation-points/.